Computex

 COMPUTEX Taipei, or Taipei International Information Technology Show (台北國際電腦展 (Táiběi guójì diànnǎo zhǎn)), is a computer expo held annually in Taipei, Taiwan.
 Since the early 2000s, it is one of the largest computer and technology trade shows in the world.

-The last COMPUTEX was held from 28 May to 1 June 2019 with sessions about such topics as 5G, facial recognition, and Internet of Things, along with a charity League of Legends tournament.
+The most recent COMPUTEX was held from 20 May to 23 May 2025 with sessions about such topics as artificial intelligence and robotics, next-gen technologies and future mobility.

 COMPUTEX 2020 was cancelled after a delay from early June to 28 September due to public health safety concerns of the COVID-19 pandemic.

 COMPUTEX is co-organized by government-funded Taiwan External Trade Development Council (TAITRA) and private sector Taipei Computer Association (TCA).
 The first expo, then called Taipei Computer Show, was held in 1981 and started out as a place where small and medium-sized businesses in Taiwan's nascent computer industry could display their products.
 Stan Shih, a former head of the TCA, proposed to change to the current name in the fourth expo.
 As Taiwan's information technology industry took off in the early 1990s and as the Foreign Trade Council Display Hall in Taipei Songshan Airport was put back into use in the eighth and ninth expo, COMPUTEX has since rapidly expanded and become an important showcase for the IT industry globally.
 On 28 November 2018 (the same day that Deutsche Messe AG announced that there would not be a 2019 CeBIT), it became the largest computer expo in the world, with participation from major manufacturers such as Intel, AMD, NVIDIA, and others, as well as Taiwanese brand names such as Acer and ASUS.